-The project is in two stages.
-The first part has seen the translation into English of selected extracts from Proust undertaken by pairs of undergraduate students in French at the University of Oxford.
+The project was carried out in two stages.
+The first part saw the translation into English of selected extracts from Proust undertaken by pairs of undergraduate students in French at the University of Oxford.
 You can read these passages in the original French and in English here.

-These passages have been given to two undergraduate students in Music who are each composing responses to these descriptions.
-The culminating event will be a concert of these two new Proust-inspired commissions.
+These passages were then given to two undergraduate students in Music who each composed responses to these descriptions.
+The culminating event was a concert of these two new Proust-inspired commissions.

 - Can these passages serve as material for musical compositions?
 In what ways?